The Hartford Line connects New Haven, CT and Springfield, MA over a 62-mile route operated by CTrail / Amtrak, calling at 9 stations across 2 states.

 History & service notes

 CTrail launched in 2018 as a CTDOT-operated commuter overlay on Amtrak’s New Haven–Springfield Line, doubling service frequency.
-Riders interested in pre-Amtrak operating history of the line can consult classic timetable archives for fuller context.

 Equipment